 Contact details for the above are available from Security.

 Please attach to this form any written notes, taken during the meeting with the student.

 Student's full name and Year House

 Tutor

 Date and time of this record Your name and position

-Have you spoken to the student
+Have you spoken to the student ? - Yes - No

-ou spoken to the student?
-Yes 🗆 No

-If yes, Please reassure the student that they have taken the correct step in passing on this information.
+If yes, Please reassure the stud this information. ent that they have taken the correct step in passing on

-Why are you concerned about this student?
+Why are you concerned about th nis student?

+What have you observed and w yhan?

+what have you observed and w nen:

-What have you observed and when?
+What have you heard and when?
 What did they say?
 Recall and use the student's own words.

-What have you been told and

-when?

-Date and time you handed in Have you spoken to anyone else about your concern?
+What have you been told and when?
+Date and time you handed in this form.
+Have you spoken to anyone else about your concern?
+Are the parents / carers aware of your concern?
+If yes, who? □ Yes □ No Is this the first time you have been concerned about this student?
+Further details □ Yes □ No

-this form.

-🗆 Yes 🗆 No

-Are the parents / carers aware

-If yes, who?

-🗆 Yes 🗆 No

-Is this the first time you have been concerned about this

-student?

-Stadont.

-🗆 Yes 🗆 No

-Further details